simeonpashley/simeonpashley.github.io/_posts/2010-07-07-using-odesk-for-seo-tasks.md

 virtual workforce answers these problems and frees up your capital to help manage your internet business.

 [oDesk](http://en.wikipedia.org/wiki/ODesk) can help you post job position and search through thousands of competent applicants.
 It also gives tests to make certain each applicant has the required skills needed to do the work required.
-You can look further into an applicant’s work history by carefully reading comments from previous employers and viewing previous work samples. oDesk has streamlined the interviewing and hiring process, making it simple to employ short-term, long-term employees or build a team of freelancers.
+You can look further into an applicant's work history by carefully reading comments from previous employers and viewing previous work samples. oDesk has streamlined the interviewing and hiring process, making it simple to employ short-term, long-term employees or build a team of freelancers.

 When hiring odesk freelancers, you can manage your team as if they were working beside you.
-One of the main problems with hiring outsourcers or any worker for that matter is making certain that they are basically working and staying well-focused on task assigned. oDesk comes with advanced technology where you can monitor your team’s activity on your wide computer screen.
+One of the main problems with hiring outsourcers or any worker for that matter is making certain that they are basically working and staying well-focused on task assigned. oDesk comes with advanced technology where you can monitor your team's activity on your wide computer screen.
 Every minute that a certain task is being worked on is as well, logged into the system giving you total control over your staff, even more so than having all of them in the office beside you.